MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/customize-entity-views.md

 - `SavedQuery.Name`: A unique identifier for the saved query.

-- `SavedQuery.ReturnedTypeCode`: Matches the logical name of the entity.
+- `SavedQuery.ReturnedTypeCode`: Matches the logical name of the table.

 - `SavedQuery.FetchXml`: See [Use FetchXML to Construct a Query](../common-data-service/use-fetchxml-construct-query.md).